xLightsSequencer/xLights/README.txt

                   ways to trigger it.
-   -- enh (keith) Suppress model faces lead in/out was not working unless you chose to fade -- enh (keith) Show in model properties strands/string as an error if it does not divide evenly into nodes per string -- enh (keith) Dont let the fix files routine look into the backup folder.
+   -- enh (keith) Suppress model faces lead in/out was not working unless you chose to fade -- enh (keith) Show in model properties strands/string as an error if it does not divide evenly into nodes per string -- enh (keith) Don't let the fix files routine look into the backup folder.
-   -- enh (keith) Dont have the backup process follow symbolic links -- bug (keith) Fix cant export presets with & in the name -- bug (keith) Fix channel block and single channel models not represented in visualiser correctly on pixel ports -- bug (keith) Fix multichannel 'single channel' custom models not rendering correctly (mostly missing face effects on channels)
+   -- enh (keith) Don't have the backup process follow symbolic links -- bug (keith) Fix cant export presets with & in the name -- bug (keith) Fix channel block and single channel models not represented in visualiser correctly on pixel ports -- bug (keith) Fix multichannel 'single channel' custom models not rendering correctly (mostly missing face effects on channels)